 The Stockton Economic Empowerment Demonstration (SEED) is the country’s first city-led guaranteed income (GI) pilot.
-The research team is evaluating the impacts of the additional income on a variety of outcomes – including, but not limited to, financial security, civic engagement, and health and wellness – while simultaneously anchoring policy proof of concept in the lives and perspectives of Stocktonians.
-The purpose of this research is to test the effects of a guaranteed income on volatility, inequity drivers, and social determinants of health.
-The experiment will inform forthcoming guaranteed income demonstrations and provide new knowledge to influence public discourse.
+The project team is evaluating the impacts of the additional income on a variety of outcomes – including, but not limited to, financial security, civic engagement, and health and wellness – while simultaneously anchoring policy proof of concept in the lives and perspectives of Stocktonians.
+The purpose of this research is to test the effects of a guaranteed income on volatility, inequity drivers, and social determinants of health, as well as to what degree GI acts as a financial vaccine to help people weather unexpected shocks.

 - Guaranteed income reduced income volatility, or the month-to-month income fluctuations that households face.

 - Unconditional cash enabled recipients to find full-time employment.

 - Recipients of guaranteed income were healthier, showing less depression and anxiety and enhanced wellbeing.